Are Centauros exotic signals of the QGP?: Centauro explanations

+As was shown in \cite{DCC_robust}, the robust observables are sensitive to DCC admixtures in multiple production.
 The basic difference between generic production and DCC production is that in the former case the generating function depends only upon one variable, while for DCC it depends nontrivially upon two.
 Thus the factorial cumulants are very convenient tools for distinction between the distributions.
 If a distribution of ratio of neutral to all pions, $f$, is governed by a binomial distribution, as it is observed in standard pion production, called generic pion production, then

 Therefore many ratios of the $F_{i,j}$ are expected to be unity:

 and particularly for $i \ge 1$ and j=1.

 If on the other hand a distribution of $f$ is of the form $p(f) = 1/(2 \sqrt{f})$ , as predicted by a DCC mechanism, then in the semiclassical limit